Increasing ultrasound field-of-view with reduced element count arrays containing large elements: Abstract

 \section{Abstract}

-Several applications of medical ultrasound can benefit from a larger imaging field of view (FOV).
-This study is aimed at increasing the FOV of linear array probes by increasing the element size rather than the element count.
-To investigate larger FOV, this study used coupled elements to imitate a larger element size.
-The effects of coupling on array beam patterns are examined with Fourier transforms of elements.
-The effects of coupling on resolution, contrast, and speckle signal-to-noise ratio are examined through phantom images and in-vivo images of a rabbit tumor reconstructed with plane-wave compounding.
+Several applications of medical ultrasound can benefit from a larger field of view (FOV).
+This study is aimed at increasing the FOV of linear array probes by increasing the element width.
+Coupled elements were used to imitate a larger element width.
+Through Fourier analysis, theoretical pressure amplitudes, and bandwidth estimates, coupled elements are shown to be close approximations of large elements.
+The effects of coupling on resolution, contrast, and speckle signal-to-noise ratio are investigated through phantom images and in-vivo images of a rabbit tumor reconstructed with plane-wave compounding.
 Furthermore, a positioning system was used to acquire data from a virtual large aperture with 120 mm FOV and 128 elements, collected in sections with a single probe.
-This study also investigates the Null Subtraction Imaging (NSI), Sign Coherence Factor (SCF), and Minimum Variance (MV) beamformers for regaining resolution lost by an increased F-number with large elements.
-The MV beamformer, while the most computationally expensive, was best for improving resolution without increasing speckle variance, decreasing Full-Width at Half-Max (FWHM) estimates of wire targets from 0.78 mm with DAS on a 2.5 wavelength element size to 0.54 mm with MV on a 5 wavelength element size.
+The Null Subtraction Imaging (NSI), Sign Coherence Factor (SCF), and Minimum Variance (MV) beamformers are compared for regaining resolution lost by an increased F-number.
+The NSI beamformer decreased Full-Width at Half-Max (FWHM) estimates of wire targets by 79\% with coupling by 2 compared to uncoupled DAS.
+The MV beamformer was best for maintaining speckle statistics while improving resolution.
+Our results demonstrate how increased element width can increase FOV with no increase to element count.